 Millennials are not naive, though.
 While they certainly wish to see a greater focus on the needs of the individual—whether employees or those who use their products and services—they simultaneously demonstrate an appreciation of business fundamentals.
 This generation is acutely aware of the impact of the “Great Recession” and closely attuned to changing economic conditions.
 They, therefore, recognize the importance of ensuring the long-term success of a business and its ability to support and create jobs.

 We see this demonstrated by Millennials’ alignment with their senior leadership teams with respect to the priority given to increasing efficiency, ensuring organizations’ long-term futures, continuous improvement, and a desire to be the best businesses in their specific areas of activity.
 Again, this reflects last year’s study, where we found Millennials sharing their leaders’ sense of priority over:

 - Making a positive impact on customers; and

-- Ensuring the long-term future of the organisation.
+- Ensuring the long-term future of the organization.

 Millennials are, thus, in broad alignment with senior executives on initiatives that support long-term success, suggesting that they value approaches that directly impact individuals via jobs, income, skills, or quality products.
-As reported earlier, Millennials are not anti-profit and recognise money making as a vital component of business success.
-They would simply advise against placing too much emphasis on short-term profit maximisation.
+As reported earlier, Millennials are not anti-profit and recognize money making as a vital component of business success.
+They would simply advise against placing too much emphasis on short-term profit maximization.

 Being held accountable doesn't reduce loyalty or satisfaction